 - Make sure the child understands what “dying” means.
 Explain that the animal’s body stopped working.
 Depending on your religious beliefs and what the child can understand, you might explain the concept of a soul.
 However, it is important for the child to know that the pet has died and will not be coming back.

 - Be available.
 Take time to allow your child to discuss his/her feelings about what happened.
 You may want to hold your own service to memorialize the pet and to say goodbye formally.
 Some people plant trees in a special spot in the yard, others bury the pet in a cemetery so the family can visit.
 Encourage your child to show his/her feelings by talking or writing about the fun times they had with their pet.

 - Show your own feelings.
 This tells the child that the pet was special and that they are not grieving alone.
 You can also encourage your child to open up, which can help the healing process.

+- Don’t blame the veterinarian.
+Some parents, especially those who fear explaining euthanasia to their children, find it easier to put it all on the vet.
+This is not only unfair to the veterinarian but potentially harmful to the child.
+He or she may grow up distrusting veterinarians and, by extension, doctors and other medical professionals.
+In addition, parents shouldn’t throw the responsibility of telling the children what needs to be done on the veterinarian.
+Your veterinarian can help the parent explain why euthanasia may be the most humane option, and answer questions the child may have.
 Parents often want to ease their child’s hurt by rushing out and buying another pet.
 Tously says this is a mistake.
 “The last thing you want to do is convey the impression that the pet – a family member – is replaceable,” she says.
 Wait until the child expresses an interest in another pet.

 Children are very resilient, and they usually learn to accept their pet is gone.
 If a child persists with nightmares or seems unable to cope, however, it may be necessary to talk with a counselor.